Spectral-partitioned Kohn-Sham density functional theory: sp DFT Derivation

 with $\hat{\rho}^{KS}$ and $\hat{\rho}^{A}$ defined in Eqs.~\ref{eq:exact} and \ref{eq:gas} respectively, and

-Above $\eta_{\bf k}(\hat{H}_{\bf k}-\mu\hat{I})$ is the sigmoid function of the Hamiltonian operator relative the chemical potential, centered at the splitting energy $\chi_{\bf k}$, which can be freely chosen for each Bloch vector ${\bf k}$ separately.
-The broadening parameter $\tau_s$ can also be chosen separately for each Bloch vector {\bf k}, but it is only a regularization parameter for enhancing numerical stability and therefore we choose to only work with one single $\tau_s$ value so that $\tau_s \ll \tau_e$.
+Above, $\eta_{\bf k}(\hat{H}_{\bf k}-\mu\hat{I})$ is the sigmoid function of the Hamiltonian operator relative the chemical potential, centered at the splitting energy $\chi_{\bf k}$, which can be freely chosen for each wave vector ${\bf k}$ separately.
+The broadening parameter $\tau_s$ can also be chosen separately for each wave vector {\bf k} but it is only a regularization parameter for enhancing numerical stability and therefore we choose to work with a single $\tau_s$ value with $\tau_s \ll \tau_e$.
 Figure~\ref{fig:aberg} illustrates a typical spectral splitting of the FD distribution as described above.

-In the following, we address the central problem of this paper, which is to construct a variational free-energy functional whose ground-state DM is the SP-DM $\hat{\rho}^{SP}$ in \eq{eq:rhosref}.
-Subsequently, we derive a general force theorem that facilitates implementation of analytical forces within various electronic structure methodologies.
+In the following, we address the central problem of this paper, which is to construct a variational free-energy functional whose equilibrium DM is the SP-DM $\hat{\rho}^{SP}$ in \eq{eq:rhosref}.
+Subsequently, we derive a general force theorem that facilitates implementation of atomic forces within various electronic structure methodologies.